Milan Ganai

 Target-independent XLA optimization using Reinforcement Learning

-Milan Ganai, Haichen Li, Theodore Enns, Yida Wang, and Randy Huang
+Milan Ganai, Haichen Li, Theodore Enns, Yida Wang, Randy Huang

 ML for Systems @ NeurIPS 2022 (Workshop on ML for Systems in Neural Information Processing Systems)